-- The follow-up 2016 Version of Introduction to Anthropology
+- The course that followed this one, the 2016 Version of Introduction to Anthropology.

 - The Introduction to Anthropology 2013

 - The stable pages on Introduction to Anthropology that were the original launch for the blog and website